HackSoc/constitution/Constitution.md

     7. Calling and chairing meetings of the Society's committee.
     8. Publicising the Society.
     9. Any other duties as mutually agreed by the Committee and the Chair.
-2. The Society Secretary is responsible for:
+2. The Secretary is responsible for:
     1. Attending society officer training.
     2. Taking care of society administration and updating the Society's backpages information and membership list.
     3. Arranging meetings and booking rooms or venues.